swsnu/swpp2019-team15/README.md

 ** For Future Iterations**

 There are two ways of getting questions.
-One is when the user logs in, then page displays map with question balloon near the user.
+One is when the user logs in, then page displays map with map marker near the user.
 The other way is getting alarm from the user's nearby locations.
-The user can choose whether he/she will choose question balloon voluntarily or getting alarms.
+The user can choose whether he/she will choose map marker voluntarily or getting alarms.

 ### User Interface Requirements<br>